Troubleshooting operating system problems can be difficult.

 - The picture is provided to existing or new bug reports with the architecture and build (hrevXXXXXX)

-Black screen after booting
+Blank or corrupted screen after booting

 Use fail-safe video mode boot option.
 This will disable any specialized hardware acceleration or mode setting and fall back to basic VESA or Frame buffer based video resolutions and rendering.